Highly motivated Wharton students have the opportunity to challenge themselves through a variety of scholars programs at Penn:

 - Requires membership and continued good academic standing in the Benjamin Franklin Scholars program.

 - Features fall faculty research presentations that are open to all Wharton students.

-- Invites students to join before entering their freshman year or to apply as freshmen.
+- Invites students to join before entering as first-years or to apply in their second semester at Penn.

 The University Scholars program provides an unusual academic environment for intellectually dynamic students who have already demonstrated their commitment and dedication to research.
 The program involves:

 - An early start in graduate and professional courses

 - Mentoring, research funding, and scholarly events